wizards-of-lua/wizards-of-lua/docs/_modules/Time.md

     type: number
     access: r
-    description: "The allowance is the number of lua ticks that are left before the spell or event handler is broken or sent to sleep, depending on [autosleep](#autosleep).
+    description: "The allowance is the number of lua ticks that are left before the spell or event listener is broken or sent to sleep, depending on [autosleep](#autosleep).
     "
   - name: realtime
     type: number